 m = month number without leading zero

 n = day name

 W = ISO week number with ‘w’ in front

 w = ISO week number without ‘w’

-Any other character (e.g. – / : . ) will be displayed if it is available in the current character set.
+Any other character (e.g. – / : . or space/blank ) will be displayed if it is available in the current character set.